 3. How Many Miles Are Included With My Rental

 Each RV Private Owner or RV Rental Company set their own base mileage they include with the rental.
 But most RV owners allow 100 miles a day.
 Once you surpass the base mileage included with your RV you will be charged by the mile and it is pretty customary to be charged 35 cents per mile.
 This is one area we successfully negotiated when we rented our RV and we got them down to 25 cents per mile.

 The private owner or rental company will determine what is included when you rent an RV.
 Our article on the 4 Best Small Drivable RV Options covers in great detail the four options for renting your RV.
 Once you have landed on one of the 4 main rental providers, which are, Private Owner, Local RV Dealership, Web Based RV Rental, or a Large RV Rental Company you will have a much better idea of what is included.

 With all four options, a base amount of mileage and generator time is included in the Daily or Weekly rental price and then you pay for any mileage or time beyond that.
 Also, the air conditioner and furnace are included.

 When you rent from private owners directly or through a web-based rental service some private owners include towels and linens, kitchen utensils and small appliances, and some camp gear.
 Outdoorsy also provides up to $1 Million of insurance on approved bookings and 24-hour customer support.

 The large national rental companies will clean the RV, give you an RV orientation, provide 24-hour customer service, roadside assistance, and expense reimbursement insurance.
-They also have add on options for kitchen items and bedding that you can purchase.
+They also have options for kitchen items and bedding that you can purchase.

 When you rent through a service like Outdoorsy there are add-ons for insurance such as roadside assistance or trip insurance.
 Each owner who rents through Outdoorsy may offer additional add ons too.
 But each rental is very individual and you need to see what they offer.